greenbone/openvas-scanner/INSTALL.md

 To get absolutely all logging, set the level to 128 for all domains in the configuration file.

-Logging to "syslog" can be enabled in each domain like:
+Logging to `syslog` can be enabled in each domain like:

     [sd   main]
     prepend=%t %p